michaelplazek/SNAKE/README.md

 ################################################################################

 	The exit loop prints both the time spent in the game and the total points to the console.
 The program is then terminated.

- *** BUGS/ISSUES ***

-	(FIXED) Sometimes some of the wall LEDs will randomly go out as the snake grows in size.
-It only happens some times and I could not figure out the cause.
-	 *SOLVED THE ISSUE BY RELOADING WALLS EACH ITERATION

-	(1) The arrow keys don't work, but the WSAD do, as well as the direction keys on the LED simulator.
-Also, if you mash the buttons they tend to freeze up.